The Nevada Diabetes Association

 The Mission of the Nevada Diabetes Association and California Diabetes Association is to improve the lives of children and adults affected by diabetes through prevention, education and service.

-The goal of the NDA and CDA is to provide programming that will help avoid complications that this disease causes for children and adults.
+The goal of the NDA is to provide programming that will help avoid complications that this disease causes for children and adults.
 We offer diabetes education camping programs, diabetes support programs, diabetes seminars/ workshops, printed and electronic diabetes educational resources, emergency insulin and diabetes supply programming.

-Until there is a cure, we are here to help
+Until there is a cure, we are here to help!

 The Nevada Diabetes Association is a 501(c)(3) non-profit organization incorporated in April 1997.
 The organization was formed from the merger of the Diabetes Educational Center founded in 1980 and the Nevada Children’s Diabetes Association to meet a broad spectrum of needs for diabetes services in Nevada and neighboring California communities.